multimokia/Renpy-Weather-Utils/README.md

 - Returns `None` if there's no preferred locator (`pref_loc`) or if there is a preferred locator and there's no player location for that locator.

 ## `awc_weathFromAPI()`:
-- Gets weather based off api results in a string form
+- Gets weather based off api results in a string form.
-- `"sun"` for clear weather
+- `"sun"` for clear weather.
-- `"overcast"` for overcast weather
+- `"overcast"` for overcast weather.
-- `"rain"` for rain weather
+- `"rain"` for rain weather.
-- `"thunder"` for thunder weather
+- `"thunder"` for thunder weather.
-- `"snow"` for snow weather
+- `"snow"` for snow weather.
 - (Feel free to change these returns to better suit your game)

 ## `awc_isSunWeather()`: